-These figures do not include record of the medical examination and health supervision of children in residence at the Glenfield Special School for backward children, which is carried out by a woman medical officer; or a total of 210 children medically examined at Stewart House Preventorium and the Christmas Camp organized under the Far West Children's Health Scheme.
+These figures do not include record of the medical examination and health supervision of children in residence at the Glenfield Special School for backward children, which is carried out by a woman medical officer; or a total of 205 children medically examined at Stewart House Preventorium and the Christmas Camp organized under the Far West Children's Health Scheme.

 The School Medical Service carries out regular and/or periodical investigations into problems affecting the health of children, such as goitre, crippling, mental deficiency, stammering, left-handedness, nutrition, trachoma, acute rheumatism, and special investigations into outbreaks of infectious diseases occurring in schools.
-A special physical and orthopaedic survey was carried out in 1938.
 The sanitary condition of school buildings is also inspected and reported on.